 5. Hong Dae

-Hong Dae is where all the action is.
-From some of the best restaurants in the city to dozens of live music bars, there's always something going on here.
-You'll notice that the crowd is made up of mostly young South Koreans, looking to catch a glimpse of the their favorite band or scarf down some Korean BBQ.
+Hong Dae is where all the energy of the city is.
+From some of the best restaurants to dozens of live music bars, there's always something going on here.
+You'll notice that the crowd is made up of mostly young South Koreans, looking to catch a glimpse of the their favorite band or scarf down some delicious BBQ.

 In addition to the restaurants and bars there are hundreds of street performers who come here to show off their skills.
 Unfortunately the area is becoming more gentrified but it remains one of the city's top places for indie musicians to perform.